 This year-long design challenge partners residents and local leaders with experts from the design community (architects, engineers, designers, environmental scientists, and planners) in an effort to develop innovative solutions that build the resilience of the region's shoreline communities to threats like sea level rise, severe storms, flooding, and earthquakes, as well as to challenges such as lack of affordable housing and social inequities.
-This challenge will create plans for ten tangible projects with deep community support.
-Each county in the Bay Area will benefit from having at least one project within their jurisdiction, with the potential for multi-jurisdictional projects to emerge.
-The project is modeled after the successful Rebuild by Design, pioneered by the Rockefeller Foundation, which followed Hurricane Sandy and rebuilt parts of New York and New Jersey to be resilient to storms and sea level rise.
+This challenge will create multi-benefit plans for ten implementable projects with deep community support.
+Every county in the Bay Area will benefit, with the potential for multi-jurisdictional projects to emerge.
+Resilient by Design is modeled after the successful Rebuild by Design, which followed Hurricane Sandy.
 This time, the Bay Area isn't waiting for disaster to hit.
-Through the development of tangible, implementable design solutions, the Challenge will illuminate the governance and financing challenges localities and the region face in becoming more resilient and the types of innovations and multi-disciplinary approaches necessary to get there.
-To that end, the

-Challenge will help meet the goals outlined in actions 1,2, 3 and 5 of the Plan Bay Area 2040 Action Plan.
-Staff from BARC, ABAG/MTC and SFEP are actively participating in Bay Area Challenge to help ensure its connection to regional efforts.
+Through the development of solutions, the Challenge will illuminate the governance and financing challenges localities and the region face in becoming more resilient and the types of innovations and multi-disciplinary approaches necessary to get there.
+To that end, the Challenge will help meet the goals outlined in actions 1,2, 3 and 5 of the Plan Bay Area 2040 Action Plan.
+Staff from BARC, ABAG, MTC and SFEP are actively participating in Bay Area Challenge to help ensure its connection to regional efforts.